bitcraze/bitcraze-website/readme.md

 If you don't want to use docker you will need ruby on you system.
 We have not set our systems up this way but is should not be a big deal.
 If you do, please add documentation for it here.
+But we recommend to use Docker.

 ## Technologies